 Paintedhorse is a Community Interest Company based in Meare, Glastonbury that provides Equine and Eco ReWilding for adults and young people.
-The team at Paintedhorse consists of a mixed herd of twelve horses and ponies who provide Equine ReWilding and experiential/facilitated learning with their human facilitators Livvy Adams and Georgie McBurney, both qualified LEAP practitioners.
+The team at Paintedhorse consists of a mixed herd of horses and ponies who provide Equine ReWilding and experiential/facilitated learning with their human facilitators.
 Together with the land and nature, the herd offer enriching and often life changing encounters which can bring about personal transformation, emotional resilience and well-being.
 Equines can help people gain clarity, perspective and the confidence to live the life the way they really want – being true to their real self.

 Paintedhorse offers Equine and Eco ReWilding for individuals, couples, families and groups.
 We have worked with self referrals, counsellor referrals, Looked After Children groups, forces veterans, counsellor groups, spiritual groups and corporate teams.
-We also support charity Key4Life by providing equine therapy for their programme designed for young men from Somerset and London deemed ‘At Risk’, and within HMP/YOI Portland prison (Dorset), HMP Guys Marsh (Dorset) and Brixton (South London) with groups of young men on Key4Life’s pre-release programme.
+We also support charity Key4Life by providing equine therapy for their year long programme designed for young men from Somerset and London deemed ‘At Risk’, and within HMP/YOI Portland prison (Dorset), HMP Guys Marsh (Dorset) and Brixton (South London) with groups of young men on Key4Life’s pre-release programme.